George Francis Scott Elliot: Biography

 Scott-Elliot was born in Calcutta in India of Franco-Scots parentage.
 His father, James Scott Elliot (d.1880) was a merchant in Calcutta, coming from the Scottish Borders.

 He went to Cambridge University in 1879 and graduated BA (Maths tripos).
 He then attended Edinburgh University gaining a BSc in Botany.
 He had a natural love of travel.
 His first major trip was 1888-89 when he explored South Africa Mauritius and Madagascar.
 In June 1890 he gave a lecture to the Linnean Society on the flora of Madagascar.
-He then did further studies in Libya and Egypt before being commissioned by the Franco-Britiah Delineation Committee to define the boundaries of Sierra Leonne.
+He then did further studies in Libya and Egypt before being commissioned by the Franco-British Delineation Committee to define the boundaries of Sierra Leonne.

 From 1896 to 1903, he lectured in Botany at the Glasgow and West of Scotland Technical College.
 In 1903, he undertook a tour of South America.

 From 1902 to 1909 he was President of the Dumfries and Galloway Natural History and Antiquarian Society.
 At this period he lived at Drumwhill near New Galloway in Kirkcudbrightshire.

 He was elected a Fellow of the Royal Society of Edinburgh in 1913.
 His proposers were Robert Kidston, John Horne, John Aitken and James Geikie.
 He resigned in 1927.

 Although "over-age" he volunteered almost immediately at the onset of the First World War and joined the King's Own Scottish Borderers and saw active duty under fire in Egypt as a Captain and was awarded the Order of the Nile.
 In 1917, whilst returning home on leave, his ship was torpedoed off the coast of Italy.
 Ensuing ill-health from this near-drowning left him unable to rejoin his regiment on active duty, and instead he became a commanding officer in the Home Defence Corps.